 Light measurements of this caliber are designed to keep up with the speed up manufacture for high-end products while increasing product yields.
 They are also integral to the release of displays that consistently perform to given technical specifications, thereby improving customer satisfaction.

 Modern consumers are increasingly aware of the improving technical capabilities of displays, and consequently of the various products offered by competitors across the market.
 It is important for display companies to implement thorough light measurement protocols to ensure display products perform to an advertised standard.

 Admesy offers various light measurement devices tailored to production processes, which also conform to the latest industry standards in terms of speed, accuracy, and production-friendly integration.
 The product line for display spot measurements includes high-speed colorimeters like the MSE series, and the Hyperion colorimeter, which features near-perfect CIE 1931 XYZ filter characteristics.
-In addition to tri-stimulus colorimeters, spectrometers like the Rhea and Hera have been designed to operate in display production lines with high accuracy.
-A hybrid device, the Cronus, combines the speed of a colorimeter and spectral data of a spectrometer in one user-friendly device.
+In addition to tri-stimulus colorimeters, spectrometers like the Neo and Hera have been designed to operate in display production lines with high accuracy.

 2D imaging measurements analyze a display in its entirety by capturing an image with a camera that is calibrated with a built-in spectrometer, or through a three-stage process with XYZ filters applied to the entire screen.
 These 2D imaging spectro-colorimeters can be used to test various displays including LED panels and OLED panels, with general purpose applications for luminous surfaces.